Logoi-Linguistics/Logoi-Linguistics/README.md

 This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.

 This sentence is an experimental short-form Macro syntax.
+(This sentence is an experimental short-form Macro syntax.)

 ;
 ; "Hello, World!", Defined